heangratha/dotfiles/README.md

 1. These files are heavily inspired by [thoughtbot, inc](http://thoughtbot.com/community).
 Thank you for your inspiring work!
 The initial versions were inspired by the awesome folks at [peepcode](https://peepcode.com/products/advanced-command-line).
-2. The `tmux` config file is a modified version of from [the tmux book](http://media.pragprog.com/titles/bhtmux/code/workflows/tmux.conf).
-`tmux` is awesome - [The `tmux` book](http://pragprog.com/book/bhtmux/tmux) helped me getting used to it and it's fun to read.
+2. `tmux` is awesome - [The `tmux` book](http://pragprog.com/book/bhtmux/tmux) helped me getting used to it and it's fun to read.
 The [`tmuxinator`](https://github.com/aziz/tmuxinator) gem makes `tmux` even more fun!
-3. My vim config is based on [janus](https://github.com/carlhuda/janus).
-4. My zsh config is based on [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
+3. My zsh config is based on [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).